Sengoku Basara: Sengoku Basara 3 (Sengoku Basara: Samurai Heroes)

-Sengoku Basara 3 (戦国BASARA3) is the third game in the main series and sequel to Sengoku Basara 2, released in Asia on July 29, 2010, for the PlayStation 3 and Wii (Japan only).
+Sengoku Basara 3 (戦国BASARA3) is the third game in the main series and a sequel to Sengoku Basara 2, and was released in Asia on July 29, 2010, for the PS3 and Wii.
 It is the first game in the series to be localized outside of Asia since the original game, and was released in North America on October 12, 2010, in Australia on October 14, 2010, and in Europe on October 15, 2010.
 An expansion titled, Sengoku Basara 3 Utage, was released in 2011.
 The game marks the series' fifth anniversary.
-The game currently ranks as the best-selling Sengoku Basara game in the series (before this game, it was originally Sengoku Basara 2 Heroes).
+The game currently ranks as the best-selling Sengoku Basara game in the series (before this game was released, it was previously Sengoku Basara 2 Heroes).

 Sengoku Basara Chronicle Heroes

-Sengoku Basara Chronicle Heroes (戦国BASARA クロニクルヒーローズ) released for the PSP in Japan on July 21, 2011.
+Sengoku Basara Chronicle Heroes (戦国BASARA クロニクルヒーローズ) was released for the PSP in Asia on July 21, 2011.
 The game serves as a sequel to Sengoku Basara Battle Heroes.

 Sengoku Basara 3 Utage

-Sengoku Basara 3 Utage (戦国BASARA3 宴) released for the PS3 and Wii (Japan only) in Asia on November 10, 2011.
+Sengoku Basara 3 Utage (戦国BASARA3 宴) was released for the PS3 and Wii (Japan only) in Asia on November 10, 2011.
 The game serves as an expansion to Sengoku Basara 3.
 Characters that were unplayable in the previous game, Sengoku Basara Samurai Heroes, are playable in Sengoku Basara 3 Utage.
 "Utage" is Japanese for "Party".

 Sengoku Basara HD Collection

-Sengoku Basara HD Collection (戦国BASARA HDコレクション) released for the PS3 in Asia on August 30, 2012.
-It comes with Sengoku Basara, Sengoku Basara 2, and Sengoku Basara 2 Heroes in 720p HD.
+Sengoku Basara HD Collection (戦国BASARA HDコレクション) was released for the PS3 in Asia on August 30, 2012.
+It comes with Sengoku Basara, Sengoku Basara 2, and Sengoku Basara 2 Heroes in 720p HD on one disc.

 Sengoku Basara 4

 Sengoku Basara 4 (戦国BASARA4) is the fourth game in the main series.
 It was released in Asia on January 23, 2014 for the PS3.
-The game serves as a mixture of a sequel to Sengoku Basara 3, and a soft reboot of the series to so new fans can enjoy it without them having to play previous games to understand the full story.
-It's also the first console game in the series to receive a collector's edition, digital release, DLC, updates, and other online features, with every other game afterward following up with this.
-An expanded version, titled Sengoku Basara 4 Sumeragi, was released in 2015.
+The game serves as a mixture of a sequel to Sengoku Basara 3, and a soft reboot of the series so new fans can enjoy it without having to play previous games in order to understand the full story.
+It's also the first console game in the series to receive a collector's edition, digital release, DLC, and updates, with every other game afterward following up with this.
+An expanded version titled, Sengoku Basara 4 Sumeragi, was released in 2015.

 Sengoku Basara 4 Sumeragi

-Sengoku Basara 4 Sumeragi (戦国BASARA4 皇) released for the PlayStation 3 and PlayStation 4 in Asia on July 23, 2015.
-The game is the first Sengoku Basara game to be developed for the PS4, and is also the first game to be developed by Capcom for the PS4.
+Sengoku Basara 4 Sumeragi (戦国BASARA4 皇) was released for the PS3 and PS4 in Asia on July 23, 2015.
+The game is the first game to be developed by Capcom for the PS4.
 The game comes with all of the content in Sengoku Basara 4 along with new content.
 The game marks the series' tenth anniversary.
 Characters that were unplayable in the previous game, Sengoku Basara 4, are playable in Sengoku Basara 4 Sumeragi.
+An "Anniversary Edition" of the game containing all of the DLC was released for the PS4 in Japan on July 21, 2020.
 "Sumeragi" is Japanese for "Emperor".